How to Apply

 Submission of Materials

 The forms and the required supplemental information can be submitted in three ways:

 - By completing a hard copy of the application and physically bringing it to our main office located in the Edmund J. Cain Hall building, Suite 203 at the University of Nevada, Reno.

 - By completing the online application "here."

 - By submitting your completed application to the school counselor at your current middle school or high school.

 The personal information, including financial status and educational levels, given to Upward Bound is used for reporting purposes with the United States Department of Education.
 No one may access, view or utilize the information unless they work for or with Upward Bound, or unless they are given specific or legal authorization to said information.
 This information is required to determine if your child meets federal eligibility guidelines established by regulation of the United States Department of Education.
 All information is protected under the Family Educational Rights and Privacy Act (FERPA, 20 USC 1231a).

-- A clear, SIGNED copy of your Social Security Card
+- Copy of Social Security Card or Permanent Residency Card